hijoput4/SharingWare/readme.md

  [📵Why you should NOT use your smartphone if you have access to a PC or laptop.](https://youtu.be/VFns39RXPrU)

 [Reddit: TheBubble](https://www.reddit.com/r/RealPiracy/comments/16nnm0t/new_name_new_icon_same_forum/)
+If you have kids, watch closely what they play and watch online; there are a lot of AAA games and influencers promoting different agendas from the US in their content.

 INDEX:
   + [1- Spotify has ads, how to remove them?](#1--spotify-has-ads-how-to-remove-them)